In Queer Waters

 Doubt and denial

-I knew I was bisexual when I was sixteen.
+I knew I was queer when I was sixteen.

 I’d always felt connected to the LGBTQ+ community.
 But up until last year, I rarely felt confident enough to say I was a part of it, because I was (at the time) in a long-term relationship with a cis man.
 I had allies with whom I could discuss my sexuality openly, but he wasn’t one of them.

 Navigating your sexuality can be confusing, but it’s even harder when you feel suffocated by an unsupportive partner.
-When I came out to him, I received a response many bisexual women have heard before: “you can’t be bi, you’ve never been in a relationship with a woman.”
+When I came out to him, I received a response many bisexual people have heard before: “you can’t be bi, you’ve never been in a relationship with [insert gender].”

-Many bisexual women have their sexuality dismissed or denied.
+Many queer people have their sexuality dismissed or denied.